First Visit Plan

 Hybrid class in the gompa with FPMT teacher Eddie Peet.
 TV screen with powerpoint slides, and camera and screenshare for the online zoom participants.

-If you’re interested in attending courses at Langri Tangpa Centre but are unsure where to begin, Starting Point is your first step.
+If you’re interested in attending courses at Langri Tangpa Centre but are unsure where to begin, the Starting Point Beginner’s Welcome is your first step.

-During our time together, you’ll meet our volunteers, have a short guided tour, learn how to get involved, and be introduced to key concepts of Buddhist thought and practice.
+During our time together, you’ll meet our volunteers, have a short guided tour, enjoy a guided meditation, and be introduced to key concepts of Buddhist thought and practice.

-It’s a conversational environment where you can discover a little about Buddhism, what our centre has to offer, and which program areas will best suit you.
+It’s a conversational environment where you can learn a little about Buddhism, what our centre has to offer, and which program areas will best suit you.

 Starting Point

-This beginner’s welcome is held every few months on a weekend afternoon.
-It includes a guided tour, short meditation, a the presentation in the gompa.
+A beginner’s welcome is held every few months on a weekend afternoon.
+It includes a guided tour, short meditation, and a presentation in the meditation hall.

 Visitors receive a welcome pack with a free book, and we enjoy delicious chai tea together afterwards.
 The event is freely offered.